ibmjstart/cf-download/README.md

 All directories and files within the .cfignore file will be omitted.
 Each entry should be on its own line and that the .cfignore file must be in the same working directory.
 Instead of using many --omit parameters, it's easier to use the .cfignore file.

 #### Stuck Download:
 In case your download seems to be stuck, we recommend terminating and redownloading using the --verbose flag.
 When the download stalls you can see which files were being downloaded and what could be causing the issue.
+It is also important to note that you do not always need to pull every file from your application.
+Many files can be found elsewhere and should be omitted.
+These files are usually a part of a buildpack or dependencies that can easily be installed using a package manager.
+Refer back to the "Improving performance" section for suggestions on which files can be omitted.

 #### Downloading Jar files:
 Projects containing jar files can trigger antivirus software while being downloaded. you can either temporarily disable network antivirus protection or exclude directories containing jar files.